anderslan/ptBCPNN2.0/README.md

        hypercolumnar training patterns, and as well as distorted test patterns with some units in the training patterns flipped.

-       Three different learning rules are implemented, "hebb", "willshaw", "bcp", and some more to come.
+       Three different learning rules are implemented, "hebbian", "willshaw", "bcpnn", and some more to come.

        A function for measuring bits-per-synapse is included in Measure.py.